emberjs/guides/source/models/index.md

 You can significantly reduce the amount of code you need to write and maintain by relying on Ember's conventions.
-By adopting these conventions, your don't just write less code; your code will be much easier to maintain and be understood by other developers on your team.
+By adopting these conventions, you won't just write less code; your code will be much easier to maintain and be understood by other developers on your team.

 Rather than create an arbitrary set of conventions, Ember Data is